Updated: Jul 30

 The concept of hiring a copywriter can be a baffling one.
-The majority of us went to school, college and further afield to accomplish an education, so paying a 'professional' to create content for you doesn't immediately resonate.
+The majority of us went to school, college, and further afield to accomplish an education, so paying a 'professional' to create content for you doesn't immediately resonate.
 You can write.
 You can create.
 What's the point?

 Let me begin by explaining precisely what a copywriter can do for you.

 A copywriter worth their salt has the ability to embrace your brand and create a cohesive voice that compliments it.
 For example, media agencies often like to create fun, light-hearted websites that attract creative types to their service.
 It makes sense when you think about it.
 Arty people are perceived as being wacky, mildly 'out there' individuals that tend to think outside the box a little more than the somewhat less creative.
-Therefore, if you're looking to attract like-minds, you need to resonate with a crowd that share the same 'jam', so to speak.
+Therefore, if you're looking to attract like-minds, you need to resonate with a crowd that shares the same 'jam', so to speak.

-On the flip side, a therapist or medical organisation need to disclose their vast knowledge of a particular subject whilst reassuring readers that they are in perfectly safe hands.
+On the flip side, a therapist or medical organisation needs to disclose their vast knowledge of a particular subject whilst reassuring readers that they are in perfectly safe hands.
 For this reason, their marketing strategies will adopt a more sobering and reassuring tone.

 It's all just simple psychology really.

 You might still be wondering why you can't just bloody do this yourself.
-Well, lets consider a few things.
+Well, let's consider a few things.

 You're too close to your work.
 This is one of the greatest problems that we encounter in every aspect of our lives; relationships, work and so on.
 It can be difficult to hold an objective view of your work when you're living it every day.
 Sometimes, an observer can nail the issue at hand with relative ease.